nishantuzir/xgboost/README.md

 This folder provides the datasets and python code that was used in the paper entitled "Experimenting XGBoost algorithm for classification and regression of different datasets"....

-The datasets folder contains all the datasets along with the code(xgboost and gradient boosting)used in the research study
+The datasets folder contains all the datasets used in the research study The code folder contains all the code used to arrive at the results

 In order to run the code, first install xgboost, numpy, scikit-learn and matplotlib package